annevk/orb/README.md

 * "`text/event-stream`"
 * "`text/csv`"

+### Changes to requests and media elements

 A request has an associated **no-cors media URL** ("N/A", "initial-request", or a URL).
-"N/A" unless explicitly stated otherwise.
+It is "N/A" unless explicitly stated otherwise.

+We adjust the way media element fetching is done to more clearly separate between the initial and any subsequent range fetches:

+* For its initial range request a media element sets no-cors media URL to "initial-request" and it follows redirects.
+That yields (after any redirects) an initial response.
+* For its subsequent range requests the URL of the initial response is used as value of no-cors media URL (and URL) and it no longer follows redirects.
+Note: redirects here resulted in an error in Chrome until recently.
+We could somewhat easily allow same-origin redirects by adjusting the check performed against this URL, but it's not clear that's desirable.

+(These changes are not needed when CORS is used, but it might make sense to align these somewhat, to the extent they are not already.)

+### ORB's algorithm

 To determine whether to allow response _response_ to a request _request_, run these steps: